Expat Exchange

 What do expats in Qingdao appreciate most about the local culture?

 "Expats in Qingdao appreciate the friendly and welcoming locals.
 They also appreciate the diversity of the city, with people from various backgrounds living together in harmony.
 The vast selection of restaurants featuring a variety of ethnic cuisines is also a draw for foreigners, who can find enjoyment in exploring different dishes from around the world.
 The beautiful scenery of Qingdao's seaside also offers a great escape for expats looking for a tranquil getaway.
-The city's vibrant nightlife, festivals and events are also a major appeal, allowing expats an opportunity to explore a different culture and experience something new," said one person in Qingdao, China.
+The city's vibrant nightlife, festivals and events are also a major appeal, allowing expats an opportunity to explore a different culture and experience something new," remarked one in Qingdao, China.

 What do expats find most challenging?

 "Expats in Qingdao may find the language barrier to be one of the most challenging aspects of the local culture.
 Communication can also be difficult due to cultural differences, such as people’s attitudes towards hierarchical relationships, being direct and making eye contact.
 Another challenge is navigating the differences between Chinese and western dining etiquette, including the lack of knives and forks.
-Additionally, as Qingdao is a predominantly conservative city, modest dress and behavior is generally expected in public areas," remarked one expat in Qingdao, China.
+Additionally, as Qingdao is a predominantly conservative city, modest dress and behavior is generally expected in public areas," explained one expat living in Qingdao, China.

 About the Author

-Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
+Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
+Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.